knl84/R-Dashboard/README.md

 Next you download the german credit dataset.

-Lastly you run the R code - remember to insert the path to the dataset.
+Lastly you run the R code from the dataset: "R Dashboard for Visualizations of credit modelling".
+Remember to insert the path to the dataset.

 Happy coding :)